satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # The following new features have been added to HyperHDR 22.0.0beta0 by @awawa-dev:

-# UPDATE from 10/09/2025:
+# UPDATE from 12/09/2025:

+* Infinite Color Engine: fix memory leak
+* Infinite Color Engine: Hide automatic_tone_mapping in processing if built w/o grabbers
+* If the USB grabber is disabled from the build: do not create the LUT if it is not found
+* The flat_lut_lin_tables.3d file is only searched in the home folder
+* Remove the video grabber and system capture component from the user interface (overview, remote) if they are not included in the build
+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Infinite Color Engine: add smoothingFactor to YUV Infinite Interpolator
-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Fix Philips Hue Handshake timeout (OpenSSL1.1)
 * Infinite Color Engine: add new Exponential smoothing
 * Infinite Color Engine: add smoothing test procedure